JPLee01/pandas-project/README.md

 ![Iris Species](https://miro.medium.com/max/1400/0*Uw37vrrKzeEWahdB)

 Fifty samples of each species were collected and analysed.
-(It should be noted that the data for the Setosa and Iris Versicolor were already available from a previous study by Fishers colleague Botanist Edgar Anderson).
+(It should be noted that the data for the Setosa and Versicolor were already available from a previous study by Fishers colleague Botanist Edgar Anderson).
 Within each species Fisher studied four distinct
 characteristics: